zaiisao/Documentation/en/Interactive Broadcast/join_live_web.md

 Pass the channel key, channel name, and user ID to the method parameters:

 - `tokenOrKey`: Pass a token that identifies the role and privilege of the user.
-	- For the testing environment, we recommend usign a Temp Token generated on Dashboard.
+	- For the testing environment, we recommend usign a Temp Token generated on Console.
 See [Get a Temp Token](../../en/Interactive%20Broadcast/token.md).
 	- For the production environment, we recommend using a Token generated at your server.
 For how to generate a token, see [Token Security](../../en/Interactive%20Broadcast/token_server.md).
 - `channel`: Channel name.
 - `uid`: The user ID is an integer and should be unique.
 If you set the user ID to null, the Agora server assigns a user ID and returns it in the `onSuccess` callback.